aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 ## Enable governance

 1. Access the [Aiven Console](https://console.aiven.io/) and click **Admin**.
-1. On the organization page, click <ConsoleLabel name="Apache Kafka governance"/>.
+1. On the organization page, click <ConsoleLabel name="governance"/>.
 1. Click **Enable governance**.
 1. Select a user group to manage topics.
 This group is the default group and owns all topics in the organization.